SimAnt: Gameplay

-The player's yellow ant may pick up food and pebbles, engage in trophallaxis (by receiving regurgitated food from friendly ants), and attack enemy ants.
-Groups of ants (or yellow ant with her recruits) may attack and kill bigger enemies like spiders, caterpillars, and antlions.
-Natural hazards include human footsteps, electrical outlets, bugspray, spiders, antlions, lawnmowers, and rain, which washes away pheromone trails and can flood the bottom of ant nests.
+The player's yellow ant may pick up food and pebbles, engage in trophallaxis by receiving regurgitated food from friendly ants, and attack enemy ants.
+Groups of ants, or the yellow ant with her recruits, may attack and kill bigger enemies like spiders, caterpillars, and antlions.
+Natural hazards include human footsteps, electrical outlets, bug spray, spiders, antlions, lawnmowers, and rain, which washes away pheromone trails and can flood the bottom of ant nests.

 In the Full Game, the player begins with an ant colony in an overhead view, much like the Quick Game.
 The region of this overhead view is a single square of a map containing a yard and house.
 The player spreads to other areas by producing young queens and drones to mate with each other.
 The full game is lost when the black colonies are eliminated and won when the red colonies are eliminated and the humans are driven out of the house.

-The Experimental Game is similar to the Quick Game, except the player can also control red ants and spiders and has access to a set of experimental tools.
+The Experimental Game is similar to the Quick Game, except the player can control red ants and spiders and has access to a set of experimental tools.
 These tools allow the player to place pheromone trails, maze walls, rocks, ants, pesticides and food.

-The boxed game also comes with a thoroughly researched instruction manual, which not only covers game mechanics, but also contains a large amount of information regarding ants and ant societies.
+The boxed game comes with a thoroughly researched instruction manual, which covers game mechanics, and contains a large amount of information regarding ants and ant societies.